KI-CISWG/MVCR/mvcr-0.6.md

 Similarly, the MVCR enables the data controller to send a clear signal of trust and compliance that states they will do with personal information.
-The consent receipt provides clarity and, through the resulting process transparency, adds trust and protection for all parties against misunderstanding.
+The consent receipt provides clarity and, through the resulting process, transparency that adds trust and protection for all parties against misunderstanding.

 Above all else, the MVCR is specifically designed to provide the minimum viable and required legal notice to a data subject.
-This allows services that use the MVCR to demonstrate compliance with common/basic data privacy and protection regulation found within and across jurisdictions.
+This allows services that use the MVCR to demonstrate existing compliance with common/basic data privacy and protection regulation found within and across jurisdictions.

 The details of the specification are designed to be both human- and machine-